 The Health Careers Academy curriculum and exposure to the medical world gives students a strong foundation for entrance to medical careers that cannot be derived from even our honors and AP classes.
 Academy graduates have the personal and leadership skills to be very successful in postsecondary education and in the professional world.

 The Academy program includes technical courses at four levels.
 In these classes, students have experiences that typically do not occur until the medical school level.
-In two of the Medical Technology courses, students observe or participate in activities such as: monitoring EKGs, open heart surgery, interpreting for non-English speaking patients, and administering CPR to emergency room patients.This program is open to all students in the Roseville Joint Union High School District and students who obtain inter-district transfer agreements to attend Oakmont High School.
+In two of the Medical Technology courses, select students are given the opportunity to observe EKG's, chemotherapy treatments, ultrasounds, open heart surgery and much more.This program is open to all students in the Roseville Joint Union High School District and students who obtain inter-district transfer agreements to attend Oakmont High School.
 Please speak with the academy coordinator before applying for transfer to Oakmont.